 8.a.
 In reply the learned counsel for the respondents argued that during the service tenure of the applicant as Additional Collector, Dantewada, he disposed of revenue cases under the M.P.
 Land Revenue Code, 1959 and other laws and rules in force, within the territorial jurisdiction of Additional Collector, Dantewada.
 The Divisional Commissioner, Bastar vide report dated 25.6.1997 sent a report to the Government of Madhya Pradesh containing certain irregularities allegedly committed by the applicant by passing orders of law and rules in revenue cases.
 In the said report, Divisional Commissioner, Bastar had proposed initiation of disciplinary action against the applicant.
 On this report the Government of Madhya Pradesh, vide letter dated 27.12.97 sought explanation of the applicant in respect of the allegations contained in the report of the Divisional Commissioner, Bastar.
-There is no illegality or irregularity of the documents in issuing this notice.
-The relevant copies/were made available to the applicant.
+There is no illegality or irregularity in issuing this notice.
+The relevant copies were made available to the applicant.

-9. The learned counsel for the applicant further argued with regard to issuance of charge sheet that no charge sheet should have been issued to the applicant because he had passed such orders granting permission to fell the alleged trees in the alleged revenue cases, during his tenure as Additional Collector, Dantewada from 22.2.1994 to 8.1.1996, having legal jurisdiction to pass such orders and these orders were neither reversed or modified either in appeal or revision.
-The impugned charge sheet is issued due to mal-ice.
-Again on repeated requests made by the applicant the copies of the documents were not supplied to the applicant.
-The charges against the applicant is vague and is liable to be quashed.
+9. The learned counsel for the applicant further argued with regard to issuance of charge sheet that no charge sheet should have been issued to the applicant because he had passed such orders granting permission to fell the alleged trees in the alleged revenue cases, during his tenure as Additional Collector, Dantewada from 22.2.1994 to 8.1.1996.